Edmund Montague Morris

-Edmund Montague Morris, known as Edmund Morris (1871-1913), was a Canadian painter and pastelist who recorded the First Nations in paint and photographs and collected their artifacts (today in the collection of the Royal Ontario Museum in Toronto along with 60 portraits by him which formerly belonged to the Ontario government collection).
+Edmund Montague Morris (1871-1913), was a Canadian painter and pastelist who recorded the First Nations in paint and photographs and collected their artifacts (today in the collection of the Royal Ontario Museum in Toronto along with 60 portraits by him which formerly belonged to the Ontario government collection).
 He was the son of Alexander Morris, Lieutenant Governor of Manitoba and the Northwest Territories.
 He both co-founded the Canadian Art Club and authored an early book on Canadian art, Art in Canada: the early painters (1911?).